dgonzal/SFrameBatch/README.md

 -> for more have a look at the help

 ## Issues
+-> hadd with files that have no events raise warning that are persistent.

 -> SFrame creates jobTemp directories, don't erase them while the jobs is running, otherwise the job fails.
+After the jobs ends succusfully they are erased anyway.

 -> Script should be made executable from any dir, at the moment it only works if invoked with full path name